 To enhance this parameter pay a thorough attention to the installer of your app - where the user found your app, what he/she was looking for, why the person has downloaded it?
 This way, you'll be able to design a custom trip within the app that makes each user feel that his/her opinion is heeded.

 For instance, many mobile apps use registration via social networks accounts instead of email registration that requires receiving unwanted confirmation emails.
-You can run the A/B testing of your app to improve your registration or other features.
+You can apply for QA services and run the A/B testing of your app to improve your registration or other features.

 A/B testing is an experiment of showing two or more variants of a web page to different users to define which one delivers a better result (it may be performing, engaging, converting, etc.).